1. Understand the definition of a raffle

 Here are some top tips on securing prizes for your raffle:

-• Know your audience: think about the people you’ll be selling raffle tickets to.
-What sorts of prizes might create a real buzz?
+- Know your audience: think about the people you’ll be selling raffle tickets to.
+Brainstorm ideas for prizes that might create a real buzz.
 This will help guide you when it comes to sourcing prizes that will attract ticket sales.

 4. Order or create raffle tickets